-We proudly offer two white filling options: resin fillings or porcelain restorations.
+We proudly offer two white filling options in our office: resin fillings or porcelain restorations.
 When deciding which type of filling is best, it is necessary to evaluate all the advantages and disadvantages of each choice.
 White fillings are slightly more expensive.
-However, many patients prefer the natural look and feel of white fillings.
+However, many patients prefer the natura, beautiful look and feel of white fillings.
 Patients receive detailed information about their filling options and how they compare to help them make the most educated and confident decision for themselves.

 What Are Posterior Resin Restorations?

 This filling is the replacement for the old silver fillings or amalgam that are located in the back of the mouth.
 Resin restorations are bonded to the tooth to provide a seal between the tooth and restoration.
 Many shades are now available; therefore, when you open your mouth, no one even knows that you have any fillings in your mouth at all.
 The technique we use for placement reduces the possibility of post treatment sensitivity.
 As with all direct restorations, if there is too much decay, an alternative is needed.

 What are Porcelain Onlays?

 When the restoration in a posterior tooth has too much decay, this is the best solution.
 An onlay covers the functional parts (the top) of the tooth.
 It is as strong as a crown but much less invasive.
 The porcelain colour,blends with the colour of the natural tooth.
 An onlay is a long lasting cosmetic restoration, much like a crown.